repero/.github/README.md

-# .github
+# Software for repair shops

-Repero.me is a CRM software for repair shops, where you can create customized invoices and send your customers emails and text messages (SMS).
+Repero.me is a CRM software for repair shops, where you can create customized invoices and send your customers emails, text messages (SMS) and more.

 Example features:
 - Print invoices, send them via email, send text messages.